 Internationally-led efforts led to a fragile peace agreement in May 2016, however fighting has continued despite the accord.
 The United Nations has also deployed 7,500 troops on the ground to protect the civilian population from the fighting.

 The civil war decimated whatever development gains the country made since it became the world’s youngest nation in 2011.
 The economy has collapsed, with basic food staples now out-of-reach for many South Sudanese, while families in rural areas have not been able to plant their crops for three consecutive seasons as a result of fighting.
-This has left an estimated five million people without enough to eat.
+This has left an estimated six million people without enough to eat.
 In February, a famine was officially declared in two areas of Unity State.
 An increase in aid helped to improve food security conditions in these two counties, reversing the famine classification; however, millions are still at-risk of starvation across the country.
-The fighting has also uprooted nearly four million South Sudanese from their homes, with two million displaced across South Sudan and another 1.8 million seeking refuge in neighboring countries.
+The fighting has also uprooted nearly four million South Sudanese from their homes.
+Half of them are displaced inside the country.

 International Medical Corps works across five states in South Sudan, providing emergency medical care, nutrition, mental health and protection services to hundreds of thousands of people.
 As food insecurity deepens in South Sudan, we are expanding our primary health and nutrition services to reach people from Leer and Mayendit counties, the two areas where famine has officially been declared.
 This includes traveling by canoe deep into South Sudan’s giant swampland known as the Sudd to reach very remote islands where people are seeking refuge from the fighting.